 - That you are personally engaged, and that the goal of experience-based learning involves something personally significant or meaningful for you.

-- That you have opportunity for reflection, as well as writing down and discussing your experiences ongoingly through out the process.
+- That you have an opportunity for reflection, as well as writing down and discussing your experiences ongoingly throughout the process.

-- That “the whole” you is involved, meaning not just your intellect, but also your senses, your feelings and your personality.
+- That “the whole” you are involved, meaning not just your intellect, but also your senses, your feelings, and your personality.

 No matter what we call the phenomenon, Richard Branson is a well-known business leader that seems to agree: -“The ideas for the best businesses tend to come from personal experience.
 There are many great ideas that have arisen by other means… but when you are generating ideas for a business, first-hand experience is essential.”
 One of the reasons from his perspective is that personal connection equals commitment: ”-A close connection to the problem will keep you focused on finding a solution.”